ROYAL LANGKAWI INTERNATIONAL REGATTA

 20.6.
 In the OMR rated classes, no owner requested alteration to the boats’ TCC will be permitted during the regatta except as a result of a rating protest, to correct rating office errors or to allow for the use of substitute equipment as a result of serious damage.
 However, the Race Committee may grant special dispensation for boats carrying media representatives for an individual race.

 20.7.
 To request correction of an alleged error in posted race or series results, a boat shall complete a scoring enquiry form available at the race office and submit to the Scoring Officer within the protest time limit of their class.

 20.8.
-Boats in the Club classes will be allocated a handicap by the Race Committee based on the RYA National Handicap for Cruisers which is a performance handicap scheme.
+Boats in the Club and Open/Cruising Multihull classes will be allocated a handicap by the Race Committee based on the principals of the RYA National Handicap for Cruisers, which is a performance handicap scheme.
 This handicap may be adjusted daily during the regatta.
 Calculation and adjustment of handicaps for these classes is not grounds for redress or protest.

 21. EQUIPMENT AND MEASUREMENT CHECKS